icshwi/etherlabmaster/README.md

 #### [3] [patch/patchset/000.patchset_optional_eoe.p0.patch](./patch/patchset/000.patchset_optional_eoe.p0.patch)

 #### Comments
 * It is still unclear how to build `ethercat.conf` if we have more than one devices now.

 #### Beckhoff CCAT FPGA Kernel Mode Driver

 * https://github.com/jeonghanlee/CCAT-env

 ## CentOS7 and e1000e native driver

-Due to `rh_kabi.h`, we cannot compile e1000e native drvier the default kernel 3.10.
+Due to `rh_kabi.h`, we cannot compile e1000e native driver the default kernel 3.10.
 Thus, it needs the special patch file for this purpose.
 Some functionalities are limited and especially related with kernel log and a network device usage statistics.
 Both of them are no critical things for the ethercat application.
-The additional make rule command `make centos7_patch` is necessary before `make dkms_add`.
+The additional makefile rule command `make centos7_patch` is necessary before `make dkms_add`.
 The full commands are

 ```
 make init